Telling organisations that their websites are inaccessible

 Often it is best when you first contact an organization to assume that they don’t know about the accessibility barriers on their website.
 Based on their response and what you learn about the organization’s position on accessibility, you can adjust your approach and choose follow up actions that are likely to be most effective.

 Contacting Organizations about Inaccessible Websites is currently a draft published for public review.
-If you have comments or suggestions, either post them to the W3C Blog entry or send them to firstname.lastname@example.org by February 3, 2010.
+If you have comments or suggestions, either post them to the W3C Blog entry Take a few minutes to encourage web accessibility.
+You can make a difference or send them to email@example.com by February 3, 2010.